kartik3165/EduNetIntern-project04-kanbs/README.md

 ### **Database**
 - Utilizes MongoDB to store user data, expenses, and categories.
 - Schema definition and validation implemented with Mongoose ORM.

-### **Deployment**
-- The frontend is deployed on AWS for scalability and performance.
-- The backend is hosted on Render for efficient backend management.

 This system ensures a seamless experience in tracking and managing expenses while providing insightful financial analytics.

 ## Run Locally